Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - Closed-candle parity (with graceful fallback): RSI calculations prefer the last completed candle.
 Now both stores wait for at least `period + 2` raw bars before dropping the last (forming) one; else they return null to avoid inconsistent intrabar values.
 RSI period is fixed at 14.

 ### Subscription Scope (Updated)
-- Correlation subscribes only the configured correlation pairs for the active timeframe.
 - Tracker limits subscriptions to watchlist/user actions instead of auto-subscribing a broad major set, keeping updates scoped to what's visible and relevant.
 - Minor residual differences can arise from feed and timestamp alignment; in normal conditions the values should be very close to MT5.